Michael Stickland

-Michael George Stickland (born 9 November 2003) is an English professional footballer who plays as a centre-back for the club Reading.
+Michael George Stickland (born 9 November 2003) is an English professional footballer who plays as a centre-back for club Aldershot Town.

 Career

+Reading

 Stickland made his professional debut with Reading in a 3–0 EFL Cup loss to Swansea City on 10 August 2021.
 On 24 June 2025, Stickland signed a new one-year contract with Reading.

+On 21 February 2026, Stickland joined National League South club, Farnborough on a one-month loan deal.
+On 18 April 2026, Reading decided to recall Stickland from his loan at Farnborough.
+He returned to Berkshire after making 14 appearances and scoring once during his two-month stint with the club.

+On 5 May 2026, Reading announced that Stickland would leave the club once his contract expires on 30 June 2026.

+Aldershot Town

+On 15 May 2026, Stickland agreed to join National League club Aldershot Town.